skyzyx/resume/README.md

 your grade.
 If you have spectacular code, but you skip the documentation (or write really bad documentation), you get an _F_ .
 I also believe that your code doesn't function unless an automated test confirms it.
-I frequently ask myself, “What happens to the projects I own if I get hit by a bus?
-How screwed is my team?”
+I frequently ask myself, “What happens to the projects I own if I get hit by a bus?”

 I excel in teams that care about the customer or end-user, and want to make things better tomorrow than they are today.
 I excel in teams where I am given